vishal-ideyalabs/vishal-ideyalabs/README.md

 - 👋 Hi, I’m @vishal-ideyalabs
-- 👀 I’m interested in React Js
+- 👀 I’m interested in JavaScript
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning React Js

 <!---
 vishal-ideyalabs/vishal-ideyalabs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.